 Harmonised IP rights - A bit of history on exhaustion

-Exhaustion of rights has been written into various of the UK's statutes following the implementation of the relevant harmonising Directive.
+Exhaustion of rights has been written into various of the UK's statutes following the implementation of the relevant EU harmonising Directive.
 For example:

 Soon after the coming into force of the Trade Marks Directive 89/104/EC, the European Court of Justice (as it was then called) was asked to consider whether the Directive left it open to Member States to provide for international exhaustion (Silhouette v Hartlauer, Case C-355/96).
 The Court said 'no'.
 In so doing, the Court held that this was the only way in which to safeguard the functioning of the internal market; it could not function if some Member States provided for Community exhaustion whilst others provided for international exhaustion.
 This has given rise to what is termed 'Fortress Europe' i.e. free movement within Europe, but the borders are closed to parallel imports absent express consent on the part of the rights owner to such importation.

 Some years later, the Court held that article 4 of the Copyright Directive (the distribution right) also precluded Member States from retaining international exhaustion (Laserdisken v Kulturministeriet, Case C-479/04).

 The same principles would apply to designs given the similarity in approach and wording of the Designs Directive to both the Trade Marks Directive and the Copyright Directive.
 As the Advocate General noted in the Laserdisken case, there was no reason not to interpret the Copyright Directive consistently in line with Silhouette given the similarity in the wording between it and the Trade Marks Directive.

 Harmonised IP rights - How is exhaustion dealt with in the SI?

 The reason for labouring the history is that it informs the interpretation of the SI.
-Part 3 onwards of the SI amends the statutory provisions on exhaustion in relation to those harmonised IP rights providing that, after the transition period, such rights will be subject to:
+Part 3 onwards of the SI amends the statutory provisions on exhaustion in relation to those harmonised IP rights providing that such rights are subject to:

 - national exhaustion; and